Where to Eat Before Going to a Calgary Flames Game

 Deane House

 If you’re looking for a fine dining experience before hitting the crowded concourse at the Dome, book a table at the Deane House.
-The historic home-turned-restaurant located just east of Fort Calgary, at the confluence of the Bow and Elbow rivers, makes for a beautiful pre-game setting — with dishes to match.
+The historic home-turned-restaurant located just east of The Confluence Historic Site & Parkland makes for a beautiful pre-game setting — with dishes to match.

-Must-try dish: Fuel up for a night of cheering with an epic dish: the beef wellington for two, served with pomme purée and crispy shallots.
+Must-try dish: Fuel up for a night of cheering with a selection of Alberta beef, served with triple-cooked potatoes, creamed kale and red wine jus.

 806 9 Ave.
 S.E., 403-264-0595, deanehouse.com